city

 Formation Sedimentary rock formed from marine organisms and minerals.
 A form of limestone deposited by mineral springs, especially hot springs.

-Durability Durable but can be softer than travertine.
+Durability Strong but softer than some varieties of travertine.
 Strong and durable, often slightly harder than limestone.

 Interior Champion: Travertine's Warmth and Charm